komarovalexander/ka-table-site/pages/docs/docs_get_started.md

 ```

 ## Main idea
-ka-table is "props - UI - action - reducer" pattern. *(Thanks to Redux & Flux for the inspiration)*
+ka-table is "props - UI - action - reducer". *(Thanks to Redux & Flux for the inspiration)*

- ka-table UI is rendered according to props -> all changes are performed by dispatching an action -> action and previous props are passed to the kaReducer -> kaReducer generates new props.
+ ka-table UI is rendered according to props -> all changes are performed by dispatching an action -> action and previous props are passed to the kaReducer -> kaReducer generates new props

 ![Pattern](./images/schema-docs.svg)

- ka-table easily integrates with Redux but also can be used without it.
+ ka-table easily integrates with Redux but also can be used without it

- ka-table is controllable - props should be changed to perform changing UI - this approach gives full control of component and every change.
+ ka-table is controllable - props should be changed to perform changing UI - this approach gives full control of component and every change

  Props of ka-table can be obtained from every type of storage.
-Examples of storage: state of parent component, remote server, redux store, custom store, etc.
+Examples of storage: state of parent component, remote server, redux store, custom store, etc

 All changes of ka-table are performed by dispatching action